daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Change in price of complements or substitutes for that good
 - Change in income
-- Perhaps: Change in consumer's information, preferences, or other factors (weather, etc).

-\bigskip

-\textcolor{gray}{Note: Economists disagree as to how to consider or model changes in preferences}
+- Perhaps: Change in consumer's information, preferences,^[Note: Economists disagree as to how to consider or model changes in preferences] or other factors (weather, etc).

+\textcolor{gray}{ I'm sure you can see how I could write a multiple-choice question about this.}

 \textcolor{red}{Be sure you understand shifts vs movements along, and 'demand' vs 'quantity demanded'.}